LunarWatcher/se-data-dump-transformer/README.md

 * `pip3 install -r requirements.txt`
 * Lots of storage.
 The 2024Q1 data dump was 92GB compressed.
 * A display you can access somehow (physical or virtual, but you need to be able to see it) to be able to solve captchas
-* Email and password login for Stack Exchange - Google, Facebook, GitHub, and other login methods are not supported, and will not be supported
+* Email and password login for Stack Exchange - Google, Facebook, GitHub, and other login methods are not supported, and will not be supported.
-* Possibly Firefox installed; it's unclear if this is a requirement, or if the automated FF is auto-sourced with Selenium.
+    * If you don't have this, see [this meta question](https://meta.stackexchange.com/a/1847/332043) for instructions.
+* Firefox installed
+    * Snap and flatpak users may run into problems; it's strongly recommended to have a non-snap/flatpak installation of Firefox and Geckodriver.
+        * Known errors:
+            * "The geckodriver version may not be compatible with the detected firefox version" - update Firefox and Geckodriver.
+If this still doesn't work, consider switching to a non-snap installation of Firefox and Geckodriver.
+            * "Your Firefox profile cannot be loaded" - One of Geckodriver or Firefox is Snap-based, while the other is not.
+[Consider switching to a non-snap installation](https://stackoverflow.com/a/72531719/6296561) of Firefox, or verifying that your PATH is set correctly.
+    * If you need to manaully install Geckodriver (which shouldn't normally be necessary; it's often bundled with Firefox in one way or another), the binaries are on [GitHub](https://github.com/mozilla/geckodriver/releases)

 The downloader does **not** support Docker due to the display requirement.

 ### Config, running, and what to expect